Senths02/portfolio/src/content/watch-party-data.md

 <br>

 ### Data Pod view
-As the Data Pod identity developed, I worked with the team to align the Data Pod view in the pilot.
+I worked with the team to apply developments to the Data Pod identity.
 We also simplified the content and layout.

 >I worked with the Producer designing the Data Pod screens to:
 >